pagekite/libpagekite/README.md

 ## What is in the box? ##

-Things that work:
+The structure is as follows:

+    Makefile            A few recipes for building common targets bindings/           Library bindings for other programming languages contrib/            Things that use libpagekite
+    doc/                Documentation
+    include/pagekite.h  The public interface of libpagekite
+    libpagekite/        The source code
+    tools/              Helper scripts for building and working

+In contrib/backends/ you'll find:

-    httpkite.c      Sample implementation of a very basic HTTP server pagekitec.c     Basic standalone pagekite back-end connector/proxy.
+    httpkite.c      A sample implementation of a very basic HTTP server pagekitec.c     Basic standalone pagekite back-end connector/proxy.

-Works in progress:

-    pagekite-jni.c  JNI wrapper for use in Android development libpagekite.py  A simple Python wrapper

-Everything else is either support code or documentation.

 ## Getting started ##

-Playing with `httpkite.c` is probably the easiest way to get started hacking.
-You can build it like so:

-    $ make httpkite

-Running the program will give some hints on how to use it.
-It does not do anything useful on its own, the idea is to provide a basic implementation which can extended and build upon.

-A more complete implementation of a PageKite proxy is in `pagekitec.c`.
+The best example of how to work with the library is `pagekitec.c`.

+For more low-level fun, `httpkite.c` can also be of some value.

 This project has a Wiki page: <https://pagekite.net/wiki/Floss/LibPageKite/>

+## Getting started on Windows ##

+Libpagekite can be cross-compiled for Windows by installing the MXE environment, built with pthread and openssl at least.

+You can the cross-compile Windows binaries and a DLL like so:

+    $ make windows

+Check `docs/` for more details and `include/pagekite.h` for the interface.

 ## Getting started on Android ##

+**WARNING:** This section is outdated and needs to be rewritten!

 This source tree can be included in an Android project using the NDK.
 It has been tested and verified to work with revision 8 of the NDK, targetting